-During the three months ended March 31, 2024, the Operating Partnership did not issue or redeem any OP Units.
-During the year ended December 31, 2023, the Operating Partnership issued 577 OP Units with a value of \$5,482 in connection with a facility acquisition and did not redeem any OP Units.
+During the three months ended March 31, 2025 and the year ended December 31, 2024, the Operating Partnership did not issue or redeem any OP Units.

-As of March 31, 2024 and December 31, 2023, there were 2,244 OP Units issued and outstanding, with an aggregate value of \$13,962.
-The OP Unit value at issuance and redemption is based on the Company's closing share price on the date of the respective transaction and is included as a component of noncontrolling interest equity in the Company's Condensed Consolidated Balance Sheets as of March 31, 2024 and December 31, 2023.
+The OP Unit value at issuance and redemption is based on the Company's closing share price on the date of the respective transaction and is included as a component of noncontrolling interest equity in the Company's Condensed Consolidated Balance Sheets as of March 31, 2025 and December 31, 2024.
 The Company has sufficient shares of common stock authorized pursuant to its charter to cover the redemption of outstanding OP Units.